MeeryMuggletail/Factorio-API/README.md

 # BEWARE: This is a first proof of concept!

+## TODO

+- Allow use of SSL Certificates
+- Investigate if using the script-output folder is necessary or if RCON is also suited for this
+- Clean up the script-output folder on startup
+- Improve performance
+- Increase useability

 # Factorio Circuit API

 This lets you control factorio constant combinators via a simple REST API amandd publish circuit networks to MQTT.